-The struggle at the top continued to reflect clearly (although only in retrospect) in many of the various ways that Joan and Sid experienced it down on the state farm in Xian, even after the meeting with Zhao.
-In addition to making a caricature of the changing from hired labor from which to extract profit to ownership of all aspects of production-a change in the relations of production), society would experience a tremendous increase in production.
+&lt;sup>86 Mao put forth that by changing workers' material and ideological relationship to their work (in terms of changing from hired labor from which to extract profit to ownership of all aspects of production-a change in the relations of production), society would experience a tremendous increase in production.
 This theory was in opposition to people who believed that people needed material incentives based on their self-interest in order to work harder to produce more, especially in early stages of socialism.

-87 Class struggle is defined as the conflict between classes: the bourgeoisie and the proletariat.
+&lt;sup>87 Class struggle is defined as the conflict between classes: the bourgeoisie and the proletariat.
 Mao's reminder was an acknowledgment that even though China had made the transition to socialism, classes and the need to continue the revolution still existed.